 Why?

-Between my passport and my driver’s license, the passport has less information about me.
+Between my passport and my driver’s license, the passport has less personal information about me.
 Anybody who has a copy of the front of my driver’s license knows my full name, my birthday, my height, my eye color, my physical address…and my signature!

 With my passport, all they know is my name, birthday and state where the document was issued.